With a new TV and broadcast deal with ESPN until 2028, NHL betting is set to become an even bigger part of the US sports betting landscape.

 - Watch out for back-to-back games: Every team in the NHL will play several sets of back-to-back games during the regular season.
 Fatigue can play a significant role on the second night of a back-to-back, especially if the team is on the road.
 Also, the coaching staff might decide to rest some players in one of the two games.

 NHL betting partnerships

-The NHL has reached partnership agreements with several high-end sports betting companies in the last several years, including FanDuel betting app, PointsBet app, and BetMGM sportsbook.
+The NHL has reached partnership agreements with several high-end sports betting companies in the last several years, including FanDuel, PointsBet Sportsbook Maryland, and BetMGM Sportsbook.
 All of these online books are available to people in Maryland.

-It’s also worth noting that Capital One Arena (home of the Washington Capitals) is home to what was the first land-based sportsbook in DC.
-William Hill (now branded Caesars) opened a retail sportsbook there in 2020, with four walk-up betting kiosks and 10 electronic ones.
+It’s also worth noting that Capital One Arena (home of the Capitals) is home to what was the first retail sportsbook in DC.
+William Hill (now branded Caesars) opened a retail sportsbook in 2020, with four walk-up betting kiosks and 10 electronic ones.